-- Reducing maximum fares for regular route services over all distances the largest reductions are for long distance travel.
-The proposed fares are up to 50% lower than the current maximums depending on the distance travelled.
-They could save passengers up to 30 cents a trip on shorter distance journeys and up to \$25 a trip on longer distance journeys. - Cheaper, simpler daily tickets, with a \$5 daily ticket for short distance trips and a maximum daily fare of \$30. - Bus operators will be able to apply to Transport for NSW for permission to charge around 40% more for peak services (ie subject to overcrowding) and up to \$5 more for flexible, ondemand services. - Expanding availability of concessions to all people holding a Commonwealth Health Care Card and streamlining access to concession fares. - That the NSW Government consider options for providing fare assistance to vulnerable people and making family travel more affordable.
+- lower fares for all trip distances.
+The largest fare reductions are for long distance travel, where fares are up to 50% cheaper.
+Our determination could save passengers up to 30 cents a trip on shorter distance journeys and up to \$25 a trip on longer distance journeys. - cheaper, simpler daily tickets, including a \$5 daily ticket for short distance trips (less than around 10km) and a maximum daily ticket price of \$30.

+Our determination allows bus operators to apply to Transport for NSW for permission to charge more for certain peak services (ie services subject to overcrowding) and allows operators to charge up to \$5 more per trip (or \$10 for a daily ticket) for flexible, on-demand services.